yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * Tuning G1
         * one of the goals of G1 is that it shouldn't have to be tuned that much
         * G1 is primarily tuned via a single flag: the same `-XX:MaxGCPauseMillis=N`, which has default `200 ms`
-          * If pauses for any of the stop-the-world phases of G1 start to exceed that value, G1 will attempt to compensate—adjusting the young-to-old ratio, adjusting the heap size, starting the background processing sooner, changing the tenuring threshold, and (most significantly) processing more or fewer old generation regions during a mixed GC cycle
+          * If pauses for any of the stop-the-world phases of G1 start to exceed that value, G1 will attempt to compensate-adjusting the young-to-old ratio, adjusting the heap size, starting the background processing sooner, changing the tenuring threshold, and (most significantly) processing more or fewer old generation regions during a mixed GC cycle
           * trade-offs when this flag's value is reduced:
             * more frequent young GC will be performed
             * number of old generation regions that can be collected during a mixed GC will decrease to meet the pause time goal, which increases the chances of a concurrent mode failure